cpoDesign/WebAppInDocker/readme.md

    - application will start on top of kestrel on url: http://localhost:5000

 Dockerise the application steps
-1, Create new DockerFile in root of the application
+1, Create new "DockerFile" in root of the application

     FROM microsoft/aspnetcore-build:2.0 AS build-env
     WORKDIR /app